epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 ## Outcomes of this Guide:
 ☑ Control multicoloured lights and lights with additional non-intensity parameters<br>
-☑ Record and playback a basic lighting cuelist<br>
+☑ Record and playback a basic lighting cue list<br>
 ☑ Learn how to close and reopen the software without shutting down the lighting board<br>
 ☑ Learn the usage of some less-commonly used but useful keyboard buttons<br>
 ☑ Learn a couple of shortcuts the significantly increase speed<br>